Household Hazardous Wastes

 Incidents involving hazardous materials are many and varied.
 Some are even walk-ins at the fire house.
 These usually involve some sort of household hazardous waste and can run the whole range of health and environmental hazards.

 Household Waste that can be hazardous to the environment and or persons must be used and disposed of in a manner consistent with safety for persons and preservation of the environment.
-Here are a few examples:
+The following are a few examples:

 - Auto Products: brake fluid, battery acid de-icer, gasoline, lubricants, etc.